MHA Peer Training Academy

 To apply, applicants must (at a minimum):

-• Have earned a high school diploma (or GED/TASC/HSE ) or higher.
+• Have completed high school or equivalent/higher).

 We seek applicants with diverse experiences.
 People with mental health conditions who also have co-experiences, such as a history of incarceration, housing instability, substance use, military service, or identity as LGBTQIA+ and BIPOC, are strongly encouraged to apply.

-MHA Peer Training Program
+MHA Peer Training Academy Application Checklist

 Overview and Outcomes